 - regeneration of historical districts, centres, and villages

-- conservation and restoration of historical buildings
+- conservation and restoration of historic buildings

 - assessment, enhancement, and promotion of historical heritage in relation to tourism strategies (as in the case of World Heritage Sites)